 What is Company Administration?

-Going into administration is a formal insolvency process aimed at rescuing insolvent businesses as a going concern.
+Company administration, sometimes called ‘going into administration’, is a formal insolvency process aimed at rescuing insolvent businesses as a going concern.

-Despite this, the administrators have a primary duty to the creditors, so their actions will all be to ensure the best possible return for those owed money.
+Despite this, the administrators have a primary duty to the creditors, so their actions will ensure the best possible return for those owed money.

-A moratorium is a court order designed to offer breathing space, meaning that the creditors cannot start insolvency proceedings, or take legal action against the firm once the administration procedure has been implemented.
+It comes with a moratorium on legal action: a court order designed to offer breathing space, meaning that the creditors cannot start insolvency proceedings or take legal action against the firm once the administration procedure has been implemented.

 Why Would a Company Go into Administration?